-How to learn Spanish and become fluent in 6 months
+How to learn Spanish in 6 months

 Before coming to Spain

-How do you do this ?
 First, find a flat with only Spanish speakers.
-Yes, you heard me.
-They can be Spanish speakers from outside of Spain, but the key point is to find a flat with only Spanish speakers.
-If there’s someone speaking English to you, just stick to Spanish even if it would really be easier in English.
+They can be Spanish speakers from outside of Spain, but they should speak Spanish 100% of the time.
+If someone speaks English to you, just stick to Spanish even if it would be easier in English.

 Harness the power of passion

 Another essential move is to find a way to continue working on your passion, or on a new hobby, whilst in Spain.
 But do it entirely in Spanish!
 It has to be an activity that you love doing, just make it in a Spanish environment.
 For instance, Pierre loves rugby so he went to a club in Madrid where every person’s mother tongue was Spanish.
 He tells everyone that his most authentic Spanish comes from rugby.
 Simply put, if you love to do something, and force yourself to do it in a Spanish environment, you will learn without noticing.